Iris Lai of Muris tells us how this Taipei-based creative studio is producing documentaries despite the challenges of the Covid-19 pandemic.

 How does the coronavirus pandemic affect your business finances?

-Iris Lai: We distribute all of our movies by ourselves, selling DVD and digital copy on our website.
+Iris Lai: We distribute all of our movies by ourselves, selling DVDs and digital copies on our website.
 The pandemic did affect our business since people have more important things to do.
 Watching documentaries on design subjects is not something people will be interested in this period.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?